 Students must re-apply for financial aid each year so that annual aid offers reflect families’ more current financial circumstances.
+Our financial aid packages meet 100 percent of your demonstrated financial need, making this education available to students from every background.
 Financial aid eligibility is most commonly affected by changes in total income, the number of siblings enrolled in college, and changes in college costs.
 Students who do not complete an aid application for Colby institutional aid prior to admission will not be considered for College grant assistance for two award years, unless there have been substantial changes to family financial circumstances which were unexpected and unavoidable.
 This would not include changes which should have been anticipated such as an additional child enrolled in college, nor does it include employment changes which were discretionary choices.
 A written explanation of the change is required as part of the application.
 This two-year waiting period applies to Colby institutional financial aid only.
 Students who are eligible and wish to apply for U.S. federal financial aid can do so each year whether or not they did so prior to admission.
 Please call SFS at 1-800-723-4033 if you have any questions.

 Applying for Colby Institutional Financial Aid – The table below lists the standard forms and documents required in order to apply for Colby institutional financial aid.
 Additional information may be requested when reviewing the application.
 All application materials are due April 30th in advance of the upcoming academic year.
 Though the government may allow tax filing extensions, it does not mean Colby can allow the same extension to apply for Colby financial aid.
 Beginning with the academic year 2017-2018, the tax return and income documentation relates to two tax years prior to the beginning of the school year.

 (Ex. for the academic year 2021-2022, Financial Aid Application Deadline: April 30, 2021; Income Documentation: Year Ended December 31, 2019)